alwynvanwyk/arq/research-raid-1/Explorer Progress & Planning Report-2.md

 **Process inefficiencies** create compounding problems - manual contributor management, ad hoc permissioning, and lack of role transparency not only waste time but actively undermine accountability and progressive decentralization efforts.

-The **Miro affinity diagram** visualization revealed unexpected connections between seemingly disparate issues, particularly how evaluation process fragmentation amplifies existing biases and creates visibility gaps for emerging projects.

-These findings are directly informing the **Insight Map** development and will guide Week 3 interview questions to validate and deepen understanding of allocator personas across these 6 cluster dimensions.

 ---